Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 When designing a solar energy system, one of the most critical—yet frequently misunderstood—components is the wiring.
 Using the wrong size wire between your solar panels, charge controller, batteries, and inverter isn't just inefficient; it's a massive fire hazard.

 In the solar industry, wire size is measured in American Wire Gauge (AWG).
 The smaller the AWG number, the thicker the wire.
-Thicker wires can safely carry more electrical current (Amps) without overheating.
+Thicker wires can safely carry more electrical current without overheating.

 What is Ampacity?